 |President/CEO||Student Experience Coordinator|

 This is a living document that will continue to change and update in accordance to the ever-evolving scenario of COVID-19 and the BC Health Authorities guidelines.
-If you have any suggestions for additional ways we can create a safer and/or more conducive space please forward them to: firstname.lastname@example.org
+Please note that the health guidelines are subject to change without notice.
+For the most up to date information, please consult the official websites for your local public health authority.
+If you have any suggestions for additional ways we can create a safer and/or more conducive space please forward them to: michaelcoleman@